Sunday, May 15, 2011

 OutOfMemoryError

-When I ran my application, it threw the following exceptions:
+When I ran my application, the following exceptions have been thrown in sequence:

 • java.lang.OutOfMemoryError: GC overhead limit exceeded[7,9,15]